tenbaht/sdp-8/README.md

 - 4kWords of core memory
 - auto-preincrement registers 0010-0017
 - simplyfied I/O: All IOT commands are directed to stdin and stdout
+- read paper tape images in BIN and RIM format

 Missing features: